-From hearing aids to ear infections to newborn hearing screenings – the physicians and audiologists at ENT Clinic of Iowa, P.C. are dedicated to providing you and your family with exceptional care.
+The physicians and highly trained associates at ENT Clinic of Iowa, P.C. are dedicated to providing you and your family with exceptional care.
 Your hearing is a precious asset; one that we can help you protect, and even improve.
 If you have been looking for caring hearing professionals in West Des Moines, then we encourage you to learn more about us.
 We provide the hearing services you need for every stage of life.

 We use an evidence-based approach to our practice.
 This means that we combine the latest scientific research with professional expertise for hearing loss diagnostics and treatment.
-The unique qualifications of our physicians, audiologists, and staff allow us to provide comprehensive care for the complete spectrum of hearing conditions and treatments including: hearing aids, hearing conservation, custom ear plugs, recurrent ear infections, ear tubes, and much more.
+The unique qualifications of our physicians, staff, and consulting audiologist allow us to provide comprehensive care for the complete spectrum of hearing conditions and treatments.

 Types of Hearing Loss